husobee/peerstore/docs/design-document/README.md

 ![User Registration Use Case](./Milestone2/UserRegistrationUseCaseDiagram.png)

-Since we are following the same registration convention exactly that new nodes use for registration, we are able to benefit from re-use.
-We are storing user's public keys in the DHT the same way we store the node's public keys.
+Since we are following a similar registration convention that new nodes use for registration, we are able to benefit from re-use.
+We are storing user's public keys in the DHT.

 We are also re-using the same "from" id and "signature" field in the message header for all requests, in order to identify and authenticate users.